karensheng/Airbnb_Regulation/README.md

 I'd like to continue to look into the prices reflected in the Calendar data.
 Ideally, the price series should be charted year over year so that it's easy to spot seasonality and any drastic changes, if there were any.
 As mentioned above, the amount of lead should also be taken into consideration.

-For the 2nd capstone, potentially I could build a predictive model of prices that incorporate amenities, location, seasonality, lead time, etc.
+For the 2nd capstone, potentially I could build a predictive model of prices that incorporates amenities, location, seasonality, lead time, etc.